 Now is the time to begin your cyber security career path.

-ECU's Master's degree in Cyber Security is arming people with comprehensive job-ready cyber security skills.
+ECU's online Master of Cyber Security is arming people with comprehensive job-ready cyber security skills.

 "We now have more than 1,000 students studying cyber security.
 But it's only in the last three to five years that we've seen that significant growth as people have become more aware of the opportunities," says Paul.

-Be prepared for nuances of a career in cyber security with ECU's Master of Cyber Security.
+Be prepared for nuances of a career in cyber security with ECU's online Master of Cyber Security.